superlinked/VectorHub/docs/use_cases/recSys-basic.md

-We see that the dataset has columns such as `category`, `headline`, `short_description`, `date`.
-We will extract instances that were published after 2018-01-01.
+Using our dataset's columns, e.g., `category`, `headline`, `short_description`, `date`, we can extract only instances that were published after 2018-01-01.

 ```python